Are Pest Control Heat Treatments Safe?

 Unfortunately this was just relative “cold” and as an elderly person, she just couldn’t handle the consistent 95 degree plus temperature of the rest of the home.
 This kind of thing shouldn’t have happened because the pest control company should have told the home owners to stay out of their home for at least several hours, to allow the overall temperature in the home to cool back down, to safe levels.
 In situations with special physical needs or sensitivities, it is also wise to consult the regular doctor for any special safety precautions.

-Overall, the safety of a pest control heat treatment is relatively high compared to some other forms of treatments, but a pest control company should still give you prep instructions as well as post heat treatment instructions to make the process even safer.
+Overall, the safety of a pest control heat treatment is relatively high compared to some other forms of treatments.
+A pest control company should still give you prep instructions as well as post heat treatment instructions to make the process even safer.

 There’s no need to fear heat treatments.
 With the proper care they are a very safe option for treating your home for pests.
 It’s again very unfortunate this tragedy occurred, and by following these guidelines, hopefully it will never happen again.